-Bobby Muse is the Deputy Chief—EMS for the Mesquite, Texas Fire Department and a two-time graduate (1998 and 2011) of UT Southwestern’s Emergency Medical Education Paramedic program.
+Bobby Muse is the Deputy Chief – EMS for the Mesquite Fire Department and a two-time graduate (1998 and 2011) of UT Southwestern’s Emergency Medical Education Paramedic program.
 Read more and watch Bobby's video.

 "We are the future of the profession."

 Julius Franz is a student in the Physical Therapy Program.
 Originally from Germany, Julius first came to the United Stated as an international exchange student during high school.
 He decided to return to the United States for his Physical Therapy training and has been an active leader in his class.
 He also joined classmates in a trip to Austin to talk with legislators about direct access to physical therapy.
 Read more and watch Julius' video.

 "One of the things I really like the best about this job: it's not just hands-on work, it's really about teaching the patient how to do more for themselves."

-Traci Schafer is an alumnus of the Physical Therapy Program.
-She began her career as an exercise physiologist, but later decided she wanted to work with patients and help them with their rehabilitation, so she enrolled in the Physical Therapy program.
+Traci Schafer is an alumna of the Physical Therapy Program.
+She began her career as an exercise physiologist, then decided she wanted to work with patients and help them with their rehabilitation, so she enrolled in the Physical Therapy program.
 Currently, Traci is a physical therapist at University Hospital–Zale Lipshy, working with a variety of patients, including burn, stroke, and multiple sclerosis patients.
 Read more and watch Traci's video.